-For instance: A conventional shopper may buy a vacuum cleaner irrespective of how frequently they do the cleaning stuff, whereas a minimalist shopper may either rent it, share it or better design a house which needs less vacuuming.
+For instance: A conventional shopper may buy a vacuum cleaner irrespective of how frequently they do the cleaning stuff, whereas a minimalist shopper may either rent it, share it, or better design a house that needs less vacuuming.

 Get Stuff Done Now, Own things later (or never).